Anatoxin-a: Water treatment

 As of now, there is no official guideline level for anatoxin-a, although scientists estimate that a level of 1 μg l^{−1} would be sufficiently low.
 Likewise, there are no official guidelines regarding testing for anatoxin-a.
 Among methods of reducing the risk for cyanotoxins, including anatoxin-a, scientists look favorably on biological treatment methods because they do not require complicated technology, are low maintenance, and have low running costs.
 Few biological treatment options have been tested for anatoxin-a specifically, although a species of Pseudomonas, capable of biodegrading anatoxin-a at a rate of 2–10 μg ml^{−1} d^{−1}, has been identified.
 Biological (granular) activated carbon (BAC) has also been tested as a method of biodegradation, but it is inconclusive whether biodegradation occurred or if anatoxin-a was simply adsorbing the activated carbon.
 Others have called for additional studies to determine more about how to use activated carbon effectively.

 Chemical treatment methods are more common in drinking water treatment compared to biological treatment, and numerous processes have been suggested for anatoxin-a.
 Oxidants such as potassium permanganate, ozone, and advanced oxidation processes (AOPs) have worked in lowering levels of anatoxin-a, but others, including photocatalysis, UV photolysis, and chlorination, have not shown great efficacy.

 Directly removing the cyanobacteria in the water treatment process through physical treatment (e.g., membrane filtration) is another option because most of the anatoxin-a is contained within the cells when the bloom is growing.
 However, anatoxin-a is released from cyanobacteria into water when they senesce and lyse, so physical treatment may not remove all of the anatoxin-a present.
 Additional research needs to be done to find more reliable and efficient methods of both detection and treatment.

 Laboratory uses

 Anatoxin-a is a very powerful nicotinic acetylcholine receptor agonist and as such has been extensively studied for medicinal purposes.
-It is mainly used as a pharmacological probe in order to investigate diseases characterized by low acetylcholine levels, such as muscular dystrophy, myasthenia gravis, Alzheimer disease, and Parkinson disease.
+It is mainly used as a pharmacological probe in order to investigate diseases characterized by low acetylcholine levels, such as muscular dystrophy, myasthenia gravis, Alzheimer's disease, and Parkinson's disease.
 Further research on anatoxin-a and other less potent analogues are being tested as possible replacements for acetylcholine.